Arseny Semionov: Biography

+Works

 Throughout his life, Arseny Semionov combined an active teaching career with creative activity.
-Its efficiency is striking.
 He painted cityscapes and landscapes, still lifes, genre scenes, portraits, and numerous etudes done from the life.
 He made creative trips to Staraya Ladoga, the Baltic States, Transcarpathia and Crimea.
-His personal Exhibitions were in Leningrad in 1966, 1977, and in Saint Petersburg in 2006.
+His personal exhibitions took place in Leningrad in 1966, 1977, and in Saint Petersburg in 2006.

-In the works of late 1940s and early 1950s identified a number of themes and images, which tended artist.
-Leningrad motifs and ancient Russian cities would dominate in his works throughout life, although the methods of their scenic development will change in the direction of the artificial fixation of transience, the desire to convey the freshness and immediacy of color experience in the work of 1950–1960 years, to the search for more subtle and distributions of colors in the works of the late 1960s and 1970s, more decorative, based on the active use of local color and constructive drawing.
+By late 1940s and early 1950s, he tended to a definite number of themes and images.
+Leningrad motifs and ancient Russian cities dominated his works throughout his life, although the methods of their scenic development changed in the direction of the artificial fixation of transience, the desire to convey the freshness and immediacy of color experience in the work of 1950–1960 years, to the search for more subtle and distributions of colors in the works of the late 1960s and 1970s, more decorative, based on the active use of local color and constructive drawing.